wp-plugins/threewp-broadcast/readme.txt

 2. Your user level has broadcast access (Broadcast access role)
 3. Your user has write access to more than this blog
 4. The correct post type(s) have been selected
+5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

 = WPAlchemy =